thunderbird89/esf/stories/story-knock-knock.md

 > "Bay Three, this is Webb.
 Give me an update on *Gallipoli*'s main batteries."

 > "Webb, this is Commander Patricia Hayes."
 Her voice carried the strain of someone who'd been working for six hours straight.
 "We've got the port-side railgun array back online.
-Starboard array is another story—the targeting systems are completely stripped for overhaul.
+Starboard array is another story - the targeting systems are completely stripped for overhaul.
 We're pulling components from *Lord Cardigan* to get them operational."

 > "What about the missile tubes?"

 > "Four forward tubes are loaded and operational.
-The broadside launchers are empty—we don't have munitions for them.
+The broadside launchers are empty - we don't have munitions for them.
 We sent that entire stock back to supply three weeks ago for inspection."

 Marcus's jaw tightened.
 A battleship with half her weapons offline was better than a battleship that couldn't fight at all, but not by much.